olivia-mauger/tutorials/docs/source/operators.rst

 Unary and Assignment Operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To conclude our analysis of the major types of operators in Shadow, we will discuss unary and assignment operators.
+To continue our analysis of the major types of operators in Shadow, we will discuss unary and assignment operators.

 **Unary Operators**